flowmo-ai/open_ai_client/README.md

   #Returns a list of runs belonging to a thread.
   result = api_instance.list_runs(thread_id, opts)
   p result
-rescue OpenAI::ApiError => e
+rescue OpenAIClient::ApiError => e
   puts "Exception when calling AssistantsApi->list_runs: #{e}" end
 # Setup authorization
-OpenAI.configure do |config|
+OpenAIClient.configure do |config|
 end

-api_instance = OpenAI::AssistantsApi.new
+api_instance = OpenAIClient::AssistantsApi.new
-body = OpenAI::ModifyMessageRequest.new # ModifyMessageRequest |
+body = OpenAIClient::ModifyMessageRequest.new # ModifyMessageRequest |
 thread_id = 'thread_id_example' # String | The ID of the thread to which this message belongs.
 message_id = 'message_id_example' # String | The ID of the message to modify.